Kuuuube/Misc_Scripts/scripts_and_programs/discord_anonymous_forum/README.md

 - Run `discord_anonymous_forum.py`

+- Create threads in the active forum channels.
+Post in the threads using the `/p` command.

 ## Settings

 - `enabled_guild_ids` `array`: List of guilds IDs (server IDs) the bot will be active in.